christopher5106/christopher5106.github.io/_posts/2015-12-17-ensuring-maximal-security-in-AWS-cloud-and-S3.markdown

 **Adding an application** :

-- create a group (for your computer and physical user to which you will share your development code)
+- create a group (for your computers and other physical users to which you will share your development code)

 - create a role (for your EC2 instance)